Louisa May Merrifield

-Marriages
+Life and marriages

-Born in Wigan in Lancashire as Louisa May Highway, she was the youngest of five surviving daughters and two sons of Job Highway (1867–1945), an underground labourer in a coal mine, and Emma née Duncan (1863–1944),.
+Born in Wigan in Lancashire as Louisa May Highway, she was the youngest of five surviving daughters and two sons of Job Highway (1867–1945), an underground labourer in a coal mine, and Emma née Duncan (1863–1944).

 By the time of her execution, Merrifield had been married three times.
 She married her first husband, Joseph Ellison (1905–1949) in 1931 and with him had six children.
-Two of them (Horace Ellison (1932–1933) and Ernest Ellison (1943–1944)) died in infancy.
+Two of them, Horace Ellison (1932–1933) and Ernest Ellison (1943–1944), died in infancy.
 She lost custody of all four of her surviving two daughters and two sons when she was sent to prison for 84 days in 1946, having been found guilty of ration book fraud and refusing to pay the £10 fine.

-Joseph Ellison died in 1949, aged 44, due sub-acute infective hepatitis.
-Merrifield subsequently married 78 year-old Richard Weston on 6 February 1950.
+Joseph Ellison died in 1949, aged 44, owing to sub-acute infective hepatitis.
+Merrifield subsequently married 78-year-old Richard Weston on 6 February 1950.
 He died 10 weeks later of a heart attack.
-Two of her husbands were much older elderly men while she had been married three times in 10 months.
+Two of her husbands were much older men, and she had been married three times in 10 months.

 Sarah Ricketts

 From 1950 up to the time of the murder, Merrifield had some 20 jobs working as a domestic helper and housekeeper.
-She had been frequently fired or forced to leave, due to her poor attitude to her work and her alleged pilfering.
+She had been frequently fired or forced to leave owing to her poor attitude to her work and her alleged pilfering.